fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 This section focuses on Chrome.
 Other browsers have similar tools in place.

-There are two ways to debug JavaScript code running on the browser:
+There are two ways to debug JavaScript code running in the browser:

--   Directly on the browser with [Chrome DevTools' JavaScript debugger](https://developers.google.com/web/tools/chrome-devtools/javascript/).
+-   Directly in the browser with [Chrome DevTools' JavaScript debugger](https://developers.google.com/web/tools/chrome-devtools/javascript/).
 -   From Visual Studio Code with the [Chrome Debugger](https://github.com/Microsoft/vscode-chrome-debug).

 The first option is the easiest to start with.
 The second option has more